-- You should consider whether recording sessions can be conducted remotely, for example via self-records, using conferencing technology or by having disinfected recording kits delivered to performers. - If in-person sessions are required, you should implement measures to maintain physical distance.
-Such measures may include: - avoiding group recording sessions that require more than one person to be in the recording booth at a time - limiting the number of people present at the session by having staff observe the session remotely - having performers wait outside of the building, for example, in their vehicles, until notified to come inside - o arranging waiting areas to allow for physical distancing - o arranging equipment to permit performers to be at least 2 metres apart - You should schedule in-person sessions to avoid congestion and to allow appropriate disinfection to occur in between sessions. - If in-person sessions are required, you should have appropriate measures in place to avoid transmission of the virus through touching of persons, objects or surfaces.
-Such measures may include: - disinfecting all surfaces and equipment performers come into contact with before and after each session, including microphones, POP filters, script or music stands - limiting the sharing of equipment as much as possible - using disposable covers for microphones - allowing performers to use their own headphones or providing disposable earphone covers
+- You should consider whether recording sessions can be conducted remotely, for example via self-records, using conferencing technology or by having disinfected recording kits delivered to performers. - If in-person sessions are required, you should have appropriate measures in place to limit the risk of transmission of the virus, including the risk of airborne transmission.
+Such measures may include: - avoiding group recording sessions that require more than one person to be in the recording booth at a time to mitigate the spread of aerosols - ensuring appropriate ventilation - sanitizing all surfaces and equipment that the performer may come into contact with before and after each session, including the microphone, POP filters and script stand - using disposable covers for microphones - o limiting the sharing of equipment as much as possible - allowing performers to use their own headphones or providing disposable earphone covers - limiting the number of people present at the session by having staff observe the session remotely - having performers wait outside of the building, for example, in their vehicles, until notified to come inside - o arranging waiting areas to allow for physical distancing - o arranging equipment to permit performers to be at least 2 metres apart

+• You should schedule in-person sessions to avoid congestion and to allow the studio to air out and appropriate disinfection to occur in between sessions.